Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Lightning currently offers the following methods to leverage model parallelism:

-- Sharded Training (partitioning your gradients and optimizer state across multiple GPUs, for reduced memory overhead)
+- Sharded Training (partitioning your gradients and optimizer state across multiple GPUs, for reduced memory overhead with **no performance loss**)

 Sharded Training
 ^^^^^^^^^^^^^^^^